keyboardio/Kaleidoscope/docs/codebase/code-style.md

 Having more than one level of subdirectories is not recommended.

-In `dir/foo.cpp` or `dir/foo_test.cc`, whose main purpose is to implement or test the stuff in `dir2/foo2.h`, order your includes as follows:
+In `dir/foo.cpp` or `dir/foo_test.cpp`, whose main purpose is to implement or test the stuff in `dir2/foo2.h`, order your includes as follows:

 1. `dir2/foo2.h`
 2. Arduino libraries.
 3. Other libraries' `.h` files.
 4. Your project's `.h` files.

 With the preferred ordering, if `dir2/foo2.h` omits any necessary includes, the build of `dir/foo.cpp` or `dir/foo_test.cpp` will break.
-Thus, this rule ensures that build breaks show up first for the people working on these files, not for innocent people in other packages.
+Thus, this rule ensures that build breakages show up first for the people working on these files, not for innocent people in other packages.

 `dir/foo.cc` and `dir2/foo2.h` are usually in the same directory (e.g. `Kaleidoscope/Something_test.cpp` and `Kaleidoscope/Something.h`), but may sometimes be in different directories too.

 Within each section the includes should be ordered alphabetically.

-You should include all the headers that define the symbols you rely upon, except in the unusual case of [forward declarations](#forward-declarations) .
+You should include all the headers that define the symbols you rely upon, except in the unusual case of [forward declarations](#forward-declarations).
 If you rely on symbols from `bar.h`, don't count on the fact that you included `foo.h` which (currently) includes `bar.h`: include `bar.h` yourself, unless `foo.h` explicitly demonstrates its intent to provide you the symbols of `bar.h`.
 However, any includes present in the related header do not need to be included again in the related `cc` (i.e., `foo.cc` can rely on `foo.h`'s includes).

 For example, the includes in `Kaleidoscope-Something/src/Kaleidoscope/Something.cpp` might look like this: